What is Anti-Reflux Laparoscopy Surgery?

 Then, the surgeon cuts away the tissue that connects the liver and the stomach.

-Then the surgeon divides and separates the arteries that supply blood to the top of the stomach.
+The surgeon then divides and separates the arteries that supply blood to the top of the stomach.

 After freeing the stomach from the spleen, your doctor wraps the upper portion of the stomach around the esophagus and sutures it into place.